blackhistorymonthbelgium/black-history-month-belgium/src/pages/blog/2020-08-16-job-vacancy-en.md

   work within the city team of three to develop and implement initiatives that increase the visibility of BHM within the surrounding community and increase community engagement.
-featuredpost: false
+featuredpost: true
 featuredimage: /img/cafécongo-13.jpg
 author: Black History Month Belgium
 tags:
   - blog
   - job vacancy
 ---
 You need to be self-motivated, enthusiastic and community-driven to take on this exciting role.
 This position requires someone equipped with a positive attitude and readiness to be a team player.
 You would take up this position as a volunteer. **The role will start in September 2020 until the end of March 2021.**

 ![](/img/cafécongo-13.jpg "Picture by Monday Agbonzee Junior")